-In addition to it, to test memory, the distinction of encoding is a vital part of any organization.
+In addition to it, to test accurate memory, the distinction of encoding is a vital part of any organization.
 Different questions tend to provide different understanding levels.
-The best examples recall information, typically dealing with varying levels of understanding, and unlike mental operations, then information recognition tasks.
+The best examples recall data, typically dealing with varying levels of understanding, and unlike mental operations or theories, then information recognition tasks.

 Connect New Information to Prior Knowledge

-With the initiation of new material, knowledge retention exists that quickly links to proper and prior knowledge that is interconnected to each other.
+With the initiation of new material, adaptation knowledge retention exists that quickly links to proper and prior data that are interconnected to each other.

-With prior knowledge, the readers grab the advantages to fill contextual gaps that occur within the text.
+With prior adequate domain knowledge, the readers grab the advantages to fill contextual gaps that occur within the text.
 It eventually creates a better global understanding of the text.